Human Resources G2C Use Case

 Identity Setup & Credential Issuance

-The DoF Candidate is sent an invitation for their specific job offer and to commence the process via myID Consent link.
+The PoC is structured for an Australian Government employment candidate who is sent an invitation for their specific job offer and to commence the process via myID Consent link.
 This link lands at the appropriate Government branded MyID Consent overview page with instructions to download the app or access the webservice.

 • User downloads or accesses an identity wallet application